dominis/test-auth0-aws/README.md

 - [ ] use `aws_nat_gateway` instead of the ec2 instance
 - [ ] create temp vpc for the ami build - `vpc_id` and `subnet_id` hardcoded in the packer configs
 - [ ] create separated security groups for each role
+- [ ] remove private subnet from the vpc